You are here

 Local Phenology Leader Summer Short-Course

-Need help figuring out how to get started with Nature's Notebook?
-Our website contains a lot of information but is designed to provide you with the resources you need to observe with a group of people.
+Need help figuring out how to get started with Nature's Notebook when monitoring with a group of people?
+Our website contains a lot of information!
+The Local Phenology Leader Program is designed to provide you with the resources you need to observe with a group of people.
 Consider this short-course to help you find what you need and start thinking about how to establish a sustainable Nature's Notebook program.

 The Nature's Notebook Summer Short-course is a 4-week long, 8-10 hour online course.
 It is designed to help you find what you need on the Nature's Notebook and USA-NPN websites and explore how other Local Phenology Leaders are using Nature's Notebook to answer local science and management questions.
 Through participation you are eligible to earn 10 learning-hours of credit for continuing education.
 This course teachs the basics of Nature's Notebook monitoring and how to train others in the field.
 The course is facilitated online in the Canvas Learning Management System.